YestinYang/YestinYang.github.io/_posts/2018-01-08-Python-Packages-for-Data-Science.md

 **[Facets](https://pair-code.github.io/facets/)**
 - A visualization tool for descriptive statistical information of features, and relationship between any pair of features
+- To help you fast understanding the features and make decision for feature selection and engineering

 **[sklearn-genetic](https://github.com/manuel-calzolari/sklearn-genetic)**
 - Using genetic algorithm ([explanation on KD](https://www.kdnuggets.com/2017/11/rapidminer-evolutionary-algorithms-feature-selection.html))